rossnelson/ziggy/docs/ziggy-planning.md

 # Ziggy: Temporal Tamagotchi

 A virtual pet game that runs as a Temporal workflow, demonstrating durable execution concepts through gameplay.
-Each team member gets a physical device (Raspberry Pi) with their own Ziggy to care for.
+Each team member gets a physical device (Raspberry Pi Zero) with their own Ziggy to care for.

 ## Project Overview